swapUniba/HeASe/README.md

         :param acceptable_tags: List of tags considered acceptable for filtering recipes.
         :param match_all_tags: Matching strategy
         :param check_sustainability: check if the desired recipe is already sustainable
+        :param j: number of recipes to consider in the centroid computation
         :return: A list of tuples with similar recipes and their similarity scores.
         """